 Wow what a week!!!
 I just finished up with an amazing Internet Marketing conference in Orlando.
 And who was the final speaker?
 None other than Mr. Tony Robbins.
 I have never been to one of Tony Robbins’ Unleashing the Power Within (UPW) workshops or any other events that have hired him.
 I was very interested to see what all the buzz about him.

-I was a very interesting experience.
-I was poised and ready for him, with my notebook and pen in hand.
+It was a very interesting experience.
+Poised and ready for him, I had my notebook and pen in hand.
 But truth be told, I wrote down less from him than any of the other speakers before him.
 It wasn’t that he didn’t have value to offer.
-It was that he was offering it in an experiential way rather than a cognitive way.
+Rather, it was that he was offering it in an experiential way instead of a cognitive way.

 There are a few other things that I came to realize during that seminar.
 I may share those at another time.
 But what I ultimately found interesting was the learning that took place through putting my physical body through tests.
 Emotional principles were demonstrated and then experienced.